syncfusion-content/blazor-docs/blazor/treegrid/column-reorder.md

 # Column Reorder in Blazor Tree Grid Component

-Reordering can be done by drag and drop of a particular column header from one index to another index within the Tree Grid.
+Reordering can be done by drag and drop of a particular column header from one index to another index within the tree grid.
 To enable reordering, set the [AllowReordering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_AllowReordering) property to true.

 {% tabs %}